brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.md

 ### Unresolved Problems and Major Uncertainties

 A primary uncertainty for the California quillback rockfish model is in treatment of growth parameters.
-The fixed value for k for quillback rockfish is on the higher end of other published studies, ranging between 0.06-0.19, and results in a low $M$/$k$ ratio.
+The fixed value for k for quillback rockfish is on the higher end of other published studies, ranging between 0.06-0.19, and results in a low $M$/$k$ ratio, but one within the range of Beverton [-@Beverton_1992] for Sebastes.
 Profiles and sensitivities for $L_{\infty}$ and $k$ suggest estimating these parameters is possible, both separately and together, and result in estimates of $k$ nearer to the middle of the range of literature values and estimates of $L_{\infty}$ near to the fixed value.
 The choice also matters in the sense that estimating growth parameters results in a different stock status compared to the base model.
 Despite well defined profiles for $k$ and $L_{\infty}$, we decided to keep the fixed values in the base model given the relatively limited length composition data, concerns over whether length data on its own without age data can inform $k$, that the curve of estimated $k$ and $L_{\infty}$ values poorly fit the age and length data, and that growth estimates used in the model were based on data with young fish from the surveys to inform the estimate of $k$.

 Variation in recruitment deviations remains an unresolved problem.
 Recruitment deviations in the 1980s and 1990s were highly variable, and variance was higher than the assumed value for $sigmaR$.
 We explored numerous ways to account for this, with the only solution reducing recruitment deviations to below the value of $sigmaR$ was by reducing the variability in size at older ages to very small values (~0.01).
 Under such a scenario, the trajectory of the population was very similar to the base model as was the pattern of stronger than average recruitment deviations in the 1980s and 1990s followed by weaker than average recruitment deviations in the 2000s.
 Consequently, this remains an unresolved problem that does not appear to greatly affect model results.